30 Easy Rangoli Designs for Kids

 6. Rangoli Patterns for kids

 One of the easiest Rangoli patterns for kids – the blazing sun is a design that displays a riot of colours and resonates the resplendence of the sun.
-Ask your children to use bright yellow and orange to make it a bright rangoli.
+Ask your children to use bright yellow and orange to make a bright rangoli.

 Source: Pinterest

-7. Rangoli With flowers
+7. Rangoli with flowers

 Very common in Kerala during the Onam festival, it is delightful for kids to make a rangoli with flower petals, buds and leaves.
 Get your kids to use loose flower petals, buds and leaves in a symmetrical pattern to make an attractive and fragrant rangoli.